 VOTING OF PROXIES

 The Investment Committee recognizes that proxies are a significant and valuable tool in corporate governance.
 The voting rights of individual stocks held in separate accounts or collective, common, or pooled funds will be exercised by the investment managers in accordance with their own proxy voting policies.
-The voting rights of funds will be exercised by the Investment Advisor.
+The voting rights of funds will be exercised by the Investment Advisor as permitted under Florida law.

 LEGAL SUPPORT, JUSTIFICATION, AND REVIEW OF THIS POLICY